-- As mentioned in our Wireless Protocol Security Statement – the RF communication protocol is close-ended, proprietary and secured by multiple layers of data checks.
+- As mentioned in our Wireless Protocol Security Statement – the RF communication protocol works only in short-range, and is close-ended, proprietary and secured by multiple layers of data checks.

 - The base receiver (antenna) is a memory-less USB ‘stick’ that cannot store any data, thus it cannot be used to upload any malicious code to your computer/network.

 Can two or more e-voting systems work next to each other?

 Yes.
 We can program the keypads for you to be in “Free Match” or “Fixed Match” mode.

 Free Match mode means that any keypad will work with any base receiver.
 This allows for easy replacement, borrowing keypads, or splitting a system into two independent ones (with an extra receiver) when using them in separate locations.

 Fixed Match is necessary when two or more systems are expected to operate within each other’s communications range.
 In Fixed Match mode, each receiver is ‘matched’ or ‘paired’ with a specific number of keypads and only those will work in the vicinity of the receiver.